anderjef/Solar_System/README.md

 ## Usage

-### Invokation
+### Invocation

 - See [Installation](#installation).
 - Run the code from within the Processing IDE or export the application first (exporting requires copying [starTexture.jpg](starTexture.jpg) into the executable's folder).

 ### Operation

 Click and drag the display to rotate the camera.
 Scroll to zoom.
-Press the mouse button to toggle whether the black, space background is redrawn each frame.
+Press the spacebar to toggle whether the black, space background is redrawn each frame.

 ## Contributions